cocos/cocos-docs/en/concepts/scene/light/lightmap.md

     > **Note**: to generate lightmaps for a model, there are two requirements:
     >
-    > 1. When the artist creates the model resource, in addition to the UVs of the model itself, another set of UVs for lightmapping needs to be included.
+    > 1. When the artist creates a model resource, in addition to the UVs of the model itself, another set of UVs for lightmapping needs to be included.
     >
     > 2. The model's Materials need to have the **USE LIGHTMAP** rendering option turned on, for example:
     >